Grindcom/project-neighborhood-map/README.md

 # Neighborhood Map
-A single page application utilizing the google maps API (and others) to showcase my town.
+A single page application utilizing the google maps API (and others) to showcase my home town; Williams Lake, BC, Canada.
 This a project for the UDacity Front-end Developer course.
 The code is informed and inspired by the GoogleMap API project found in lesson 19 'Using API's in Practice'.

 ## How to use